The story behind the song: Heroes by David Bowie

 One afternoon in July 1977, David Bowie was looking out of the window of Hansa Studio in Berlin when he noticed a couple kissing near the Berlin Wall.

-“I always said it was a couple of lovers by the Wall that prompted the idea for Heroes,” Bowie tells Classic Rock.
+“I always said it was a couple of lovers by the Wall that prompted the idea for Heroes,” Bowie told Classic Rock in 2015.
 “Actually, it was [Bowie producer] Tony Visconti and his girlfriend.
 Tony was married at the time, so I couldn’t talk about it.
 But I can now say that the lovers were Tony and a German girl [Antonia Maass] that he’d met while we were in Berlin.
 I think possibly his marriage was in the last few months.
 And it was very touching because I could see that Tony was very much in love with this girl, and it was that relationship which sort of motivated the song.”

 The basic track had already been started by Bowie and Brian Eno in the weeks before, with Visconti behind the mixing desk.
 Their working method during Bowie’s so-called ‘Berlin period’ was to build layered tracks that would later inspire lyric and melody, like making the frame before the picture.
 And using Eno’s ‘oblique strategies’ cards (aphorisms that encouraged lateral thinking), they would often give themselves creative dilemmas within that frame.